Skip to content

 An Afghan girl preparing to get a COVID-19 booster shot (AN/Jessica Mazzamuto)

-The COVID-19 pandemic has fueled the largest backslide in childhood vaccinations in three decades, threatening the health and lives of millions of children across the globe, according to a new report by UNICEF and the World Health Organization.
+The COVID-19 pandemic fueled the largest backslide in childhood vaccinations in three decades, threatening the health and lives of millions of children, UNICEF and the World Health Organization reported.

 This article is for paying subscribers only